Thank You for the Music

 To me, The O.C. will always be what kept me company one New Year’s Eve when I was in bed instead of partying because I had the mumps (ew!) and a whole lot of FOMO and teen angst.
 It is what taught me the word “awesome”, and gave me a glimpse of lives that helped me escape mine when I needed to.
 It is what made me first click with not one but two people who have later been key in my adult life.
 It is what helped me prepare through the death of Marissa Cooper (no, after 15 years it’s not a spoiler anymore) for much more real and painful losses.

 The O.C. will always be what introduced me to none other than Dead Cab for Cutie!
 The Killers!
 Jeff Buckley!
 And so many bands that have been a foundation of my musical education that now I can’t conceive my cultural references without.
-They seem so intertwined in who I am that it feels like I’ve been listening to them forever —but I haven’t.
+They seem so intertwined with who I am that it feels like I’ve been listening to them forever —but I haven’t.
 Living in Barcelona and not having older siblings and friends, I probably would have never even heard of them if it weren’t for this show.

 We take it for granted now, but back in 2003 discovering new music wasn’t as easy as it is today.
 Sure we had Ares, eMule and Myspace, but if you didn’t know what you were looking for, it was impossible to find.
 The result was that my friends and I ended up listening to the same MTV artists over and over and over again.
 When The O.C. mixtapes appeared, it was like suddenly having a cool friend that introduced you to all the unknown bands he had discovered in a trip to some exotic surfer land.
 Even if they were marketing tools, these mixtapes felt so personal, so revelatory.